 There are several variations on how to go about the screening process and it’s up to you to decide which ones fit best where.
 You might follow different procedures for different positions depending on recruiting needs and resources.

-Those who pass your initial screening processes will move onto the next step, and those who don’t should get some sort of “thank you, but” letter, letting them know that you’ve decided to move on with other candidates.
-At every stage of the process, you should be updating candidates on their status, and notifying those who are moving on of the next steps.
+Those who pass your initial screening processes will move on to the next step, and those who don’t should get some sort of “thank you, but” letter, letting them know that you’ve decided to move on with other candidates.
+At every stage of the process, you should update candidates on their status, and notify those who are moving on what the next step is.

-You’ll evaluate all the resumes you receive and set the timing and scheduling for managing your new talent pipeline.
-Since you also have to run a business and manage your other employees, this is where you might consult with your HR department to have them help you do the heavy lifting in terms of the screening duties.
-Time-to-fill becomes the most important part of this process and even more so of an important issue in this market when considering the sub 4% national unemployment rate.
-As we’ve stressed, setting a timeline and having a plan is your first line of defence against a slow hiring-process, and helping you figure out how to manage your time involvement.
+Since you also have to run a business and manage your other employees, this is where you might consult with your HR department to have them help you screen the resumes, and that is better than having an admin do this task.
+Setting a timeline and having a plan is your first line of defense against a slow hiring-process, and helping you figure out how to manage your time involvement.

-Since the cost of hiring increases and the loss of production revenue goes up the longer your jobs remain open and unfilled, it’s crucial that your initial evaluation of candidates happens shortly after receiving their application.
-This not only helps to move your own hiring process along, but helps with candidate engagement too, because the longer span of time between when a candidate applies to your job and the time they hear back from you, the greater the chances are of them dropping out of your process or getting picked up somewhere else entirely.
+Since the cost of hiring increases and the loss of production revenue goes up the longer your jobs remain open and unfilled, it’s crucial that your initial evaluation happens shortly after receiving qualified applications.
+The more time between a candidate application and the time they hear back from you, the greater the chances they will drop out of your process or get picked up somewhere else.

 Here are the steps for an efficient screening process: